 Vaccinations are the primary method of disease prevention.
 All puppies and kittens need initial vaccinations and dewormings starting at six to eight weeks of age, with monthly booster vaccines and dewormings until after four months of age.
 A Rabies vaccine and stool analysis (fecal exam) accompany the last booster vaccine at the end of the series.
 An annual exam, with vaccinations and a stool analysis, is recommended for all adult pets.
 Many different preventative methods and drugs are available for parasite (both internal and external) control.
 Please call us for information.

-Our clinic is equipped with state of the art diagnostic equipment including in-house laboratory blood testing, fecal and urinary analysis, as well as diagnostic x-rays, providing you with an accurate diagnosis within minutes.
+Our clinic is equipped with state of the art diagnostic equipment including in-house laboratory blood testing, fecal and urinary analysis, as well as diagnostic radiography, providing you with an accurate diagnosis within minutes.

 Studies have shown that some of the diseases of internal organs are caused by gingivitis, tartar and infected teeth.
 That is why it is so important to keep your pet’s mouth and teeth healthy!
 We perform dental scaling and polishing for your pet under general anesthesia.
-We include a free nail trim, ear exam, and IV fluids as well as a complete oral exam and necessary extractions of any infected teeth.
-Dentals are done Monday through Friday in the morning and your pet may be discharged in the afternoon.
+We include a free nail trim, ear exam, and IV fluids as well as a complete oral exam.
+Dentals are done Monday through Friday in the morning and your pet will be discharged in the afternoon.
 Give us a call and we can give your pet good breath again!
 During the months of February and August, you can save 10% on your pet’s Dental Cleaning.

 At Heart Arrow, we try to help you take the best possible care of your pet, your best friend.
 Every staff member of our clinic have pets and enjoy what we do, otherwise we would not be here.
 When you leave your pets in our care, you can make sure that they are treated as we would treat our own; with compassion, kindness and love.